Our Fruit Trees

 Rootstocks

 Fruit trees are the perfect answer for health-conscious gardeners who wish to eat fresh, healthy and local.
 After all, what can be fresher – and more local – than juicy, nutritious fruit plucked from one’s own trees?
-Specialty rootstocks including dwarf and semi-dwarf types assure that trees will have good disease resistance and anchorage, and won’t overgrow the confines of an urban garden.
+Specialty rootstocks including dwarf and semi-dwarf types assure that trees will have good disease resistance and anchorage.
+And they won’t overgrow the confines of an urban garden.

 Please note that local weather and growing conditions including soil types, pH, elevation, frost-free days, microclimates and other variables should be considered when choosing fruit trees for your home orchard or landscape.
 Climate zone recommendations for each variety are general guidelines – best used in conjunction with advice from experts at your local independent garden center, university/county extension service, master gardener organization, botanical garden or horticultural society.